hanabi/hanabi.github.io/README.md

 * In this situation, if Alice really has the red 3, Cathy is allowed to blind-discard their *Finesse Position* card.
 This is called a *Certain Discard*, because Cathy can be certain that it is exactly red 3.
 * A separate way to explain this convention is that everyone agrees that performing a *Layered Finesse* on a card that could potentially be in your own hand is illegal.
 So, everyone can be certain that they can safely blind discard a card to pass it back to someone who potentially duplicated. (*Layered Finesses* are an advanced type of *Finesse* that is explained later on.)
 * Note that players are ONLY allowed to do a *Certain Discard* if they know they have not been *Bluffed*.
 (This means that *Certain Finesses* cannot be performed from *Bluff Seat*.)
-* Much like a *Sarcastic Discard* from a *Sarcastic Finesse*, if someone performs a *Certain Discard*, it does NOT promise the order, because they HAD to put something on the fishing line that you sent out, so to speak.
+* If someone performs a *Certain Discard* and you have two or more clued cards that could be the target, then you are not promised the order, only that you have the card in your hand.
+(This functions in the exact same way as a more-ordinary *Sarcastic Discard*.)

 ### The Early Fix Clue Chop Move